cfloisand/FSPopoverBubble/README.md

-# UCPopoverBubble
+# FSPopoverBubble

-UCPopoverBubble is a simple UI element for iOS that can display text and optional buttons.
+FSPopoverBubble is a simple UI element for iOS that can display text and optional buttons.
 It's great for custom alerts and on-boarding, and supports customization of most of it's visual properties.
 Animation is handled with easing functions to give the appearance and disappearance of the popover a smooth, unique look.

 []()

 ## Installation
-Simply download this repository and copy _UCPopoverBubble.swift_ into your project.
+Simply download this repository and copy _FSPopoverBubble.swift_ into your project.

 ## Usage
 For a basic popover with just text and no arrow:
 ```
-let popover = UCPopoverBubble(withText: "Basic popover.
+let popover = FSPopoverBubble(withText: "Basic popover.
 Here is some text!")
 popover.present(animated: true)
 ```